When Parts of Self are Denied: Understanding Narcissism Through the Shadow

 The absence of self-insight.
 Introspection threatens exposure to shame, grief, and dependency — affects experienced as annihilating rather than informative (Kohut, 1977).

 The intolerance of shame.
-Even mild (or perceived) critique can provoke collapse, rage, or retaliation, making sustained therapeutic work difficult.
+Even mild (or perceived) critique can provoke collapse, rage, or retaliation.

 The collapse of accountability into humiliation.
-Responsibility becomes equated with worthlessness, leading to avoidance rather than repair.
+Responsibility becomes equated with worthlessness.

 The inability to recognize others as separate beings.
 Others are unconsciously experienced as extensions, mirrors, or threats, undermining mutuality.

 The problem of motivation.
-Narcissistic defenses are often ego-syntonic — meaning, they feel familiar, necessary, and justified from the inside (American Psychiatric Association, 2013; Kohut, 1971; Freud, 1923/1961).
-Because these patterns feel “right” to the psyche itself, the possibility of change is generally hindered.
+Narcissistic defenses are often ego-syntonic — meaning they feel familiar, necessary, and justified from the inside.

-When growth does occur, it is often partial and fragile.
+When growth does occur, it is often partial, fragile, and primarily behavioral rather than fundemental.
 Insight may remain intellectual rather than fully embodied.
 Behavioral changes can appear without genuine accountability, and progress may unravel under pressure.
 These limits reflect the architecture of the psyche, not a failure of morality.
-Recognizing this allows those trying to support a narcissistic loved one to release the hope that being clear, compassionate, or enduring abuse or mistreatment will reliably contribute to positive change (Miller, 1981).
+Recognizing this allows those trying to support a narcissistic loved one to release the hope that being clear, compassionate, or enduring abuse or mistreatment will reliably contribute to positive or lasting change (Miller, 1981).

 Shadow Integration — and Its Threshold

-Jung believed healing does not come from eradicating darkness, but from consciously relating to it.
-Shadow integration does not mean indulging destructive impulses; it means reclaiming responsibility for one’s inner life.
-It is in exploring the shadow that we can understand the sacred wound causing suffering in our lives and seeking transformation.
+Jung believed that “[o]ne does not become enlightened by imagining figures of light, but by making the darkness conscious.”
+Shadow integration does not mean indulging destructive impulses; it means reclaiming responsibility for one’s inner life, fears, and shame.
+It is in exploring the shadow that we can understand the sacred wound that is causing patterned suffering in our lives and seeks to be transformed.

 From a Jungian perspective, the opposite of narcissism is not selflessness — it is wholeness.
 Self-full-ness, another way to conceptualize wholeness, can be understood as a state of being that honors the fullness of one’s internal world: A balance of self-regard and regard for others, care and compassion for oneself, care and compassion for others with no reward, and the capacity to relate authentically without overextension or depletion.
 It is not selfishness, which assumes scarcity in the world and takes at others’ expense, nor is it selflessness, which assumes internal insufficiency and neglects one’s own needs — it is a cultivated equilibrium of self and other.